 Between 1976 and 1991, Shihan Mantack, along with students from all three martial arts schools, participated in numerous tournaments, and competitions throughout California, Nevada, Arizona, and Mexico.
 However, during the seventies, the eighties and into the early nineties, students from the United Karate Federation (UKF) practically dominated the tournament circuits, as a result, Mantack decided to resume his training in Kenpo, under Master Orned (Chicken) Gabriel, an eight degree black belt, under the late Grand Master Richard (Dick) Willett.

 During those early years, Mantack competed against many formidable opponents; such as Reynaldo Leal, Pete Salas, Herb Hoffmann, Crane Ponder, and Tony Pablo, just to name a few.
-On August 17, 1994, Shihan Mantack was honored, by being awarded his seventh degree black belt (Shichidan) certificate, and promoted to the rank of Grand Master, by Grand Master Albert Darrenburg.
+On August 17, 1994, Shihan Mantack was honored, by being awarded his seventh degree black belt (Shichidan) certificate, and promoted to the rank of Master, by Grand Master Albert Darrenburg.

-At the 12th Annual Tri-State Classics, Karate tournament held in San Diego, California, in 2012, Grand Master Mantack won the second place in the Masters division, losing only to Prof. Pete (Sweet Pete) Salas, from the Chinese Kenpo Federation (UKF), who is ranked among the top ten best point fighters in the United States.
+At the 12th Annual Tri-State Classics, Karate tournament held in San Diego, California, in 2012, Shihan Mantack won the second place in the Masters division, losing only to Prof. Pete (Sweet Pete) Salas, from the Chinese Kenpo Federation (UKF), who is ranked among the top ten best point fighters in the United States.

-On May 4, 2013, Grand Master Mantack was inducted into the USA Martial Arts Hall of Fame by Grand Master Eric Lee.
+On May 4, 2013, Master Mantack was inducted into the USA Martial Arts Hall of Fame by Grand Master Eric Lee.
 He was presented with the Supreme Martial Arts Achievements Award, and was appointed the area three director of the USA Martial Arts Hall of Fame, by Soke Grand Master Jim Thomas.

-At a ceremony held in Los Angeles, California on January 11, 2013, Grandmaster Donnie Williams, one of the founding members of the Black Karate Federation, and the chief instructor of the International Christian Karate Association, promoted Grandmaster Mantack to the rank of a seventh degree black belt in Kenpo karate.
+At a ceremony held in Los Angeles, California on January 11, 2013, Grandmaster Donnie Williams, one of the founding members of the Black Karate Federation, and the chief instructor of the International Christian Karate Association, promoted Master Mantack to the rank of a seventh degree black belt in Kenpo karate.